One of the toughest things a man can have is sensitive skin.

 Without further ado the best electric razors for sensitive skin

 Here are 5 of the best electric shavers for men with sensitive skin.
 You won’t see any cheap Chinese brands here because I don’t want to risk recommending something that’ll cause more irritation in the long run.

 Take note that since the prices in Amazon are dynamic in nature, the discounts you see listed isn’t 100% accurate, but I’ll make sure to keep it updated.

 Put this side by side against the Series 9 9290cc, the older Braun Series 7 7865cc may not shave as close.
 But it’s hard to ignore the price difference of close to $50!

-Men who don’t have really thick beard growth may want to look close look at the Series 7 7865cc.
+Men who don’t have really thick beard growth may want to look at the Series 7 7865cc.

 It’s got almost the same features as the 9290cc.
-Aside from the cutting element and motor, both these shavers are almost the same!
+Aside from the cutting element and motor, both these shavers are nearly the same!

 Three cutting elements